SuperTaiyaki/hiby-firmware-tools/unpack.md

 First: Grab the .upt file from Hiby
 It's an iso9660 image so unpack it with something

-    7z x r3pro-1.7rpt
+    7z x r3pro-1.7.upt

 The SYSTEM.UBI inside is the file we want.

-Next: Set up your system with a fake NAND flash device to flash the UBIFS file
+Next: Set up a fake NAND flash device to flash the UBIFS file.

 VERY IMPORTANT: Check if your system already has any MTD nodes before starting this - overwriting those with the R3 firmware would be bad.
+The new mtd device should appear at the next available ID.
 ```
 modprobe nandsim first_id_byte=0x2c second_id_byte=0xda \
 third_id_byte=0x90 fourth_id_byte=0x95